 Our Lenten series begins with a 5:30 Mass, followed by a 6:10 soup supper and concludes with the presentation in the worship area.
 Dr. Sabol's presentation will be about 90 minutes, from 6:45 to 8:15.
 Please plan to attend.

 In the midst of our national Eucharistic Revival, this mission will explore Emmanuel - how "God is with us" through the themes of the Christmas, Lent and Easter seasons.
 God came into the world, and He stayed.
 He has stayed with us.
 So pour a great cup of coffee as together we refocus our eyes on Jesus in the Eucharist, who is "God with us."View / OLM Parish Mission

-The season of Lent begins on February 17 this year.
-With its popular church fish dinners and tradition of "giving up" a favored indulgence, this 40 day period may be the best known of the Church seasons.View / Download The season of Lent
+The season of Lent begins on February 22 this year.
+With its popular church fish dinners and tradition of "giving up" a favored indulgence, this 40 day period may be the best known of the Church seasons.View / Season of Lent Flyer

 OLM Synod Summary and Erie Diocesan Synod Summary

 A synodal Church, in announcing the Gospel, “journeys together:” What are the ways in which Our Lady of Mercy and the Erie Diocese most successfully bring people together in their faith journey?

 What broad themes emerged?
 Consider the things that were discussed repeatedly, during which the conversation felt moved by the Holy Spirit.